MicrosoftDocs/windows-powershell-docs/docset/docs-conceptual/winserver2012-ps/get-started.md

 ---
+description: Use this topic to help manage Windows 8 and Windows Server 2012 technologies with Windows PowerShell. ms.date: 03/29/2021
 title: Windows 8 and Windows Server 2012
-description: Use this topic to help manage Windows 8 and Windows Server 2012 technologies with Windows PowerShell.
-manager: dansimp
-ms.date: 03/29/2021
-ms.author: v-kaunu
-author: Kateyanne
 ---

 # Windows Server 2012 and Windows 8